-The U.S. Energy Information Administration (EIA) publishes retail gasoline prices, including taxes, for selected cities and states dating back to 2000.
+Retail gasoline prices, including taxes, are available for selected cities and states dating back to 2000.
 Weekly prices, average monthly prices, and average annual prices by grade and formulation are available.

 The State Energy Data System (SEDS) contains estimates for average annual gasoline prices for each state dating back to 1970.
 The prices are in dollars per million British thermal units ($/MMBtu).
 The prices include federal and state gasoline taxes, but they exclude local taxes.

 To obtain the historical prices from the SEDS data, use the CSV file for All States—Prices.
 In the file, the code for gasoline prices for the transportation sector, in $/MMBtu, is: State Abbreviation (in column A) and MGACD (in column B).
 For example, the code for Alaska is AK—MGACD.
 Those prices, in $/MMBtu, can be converted to approximate dollars per gallon using the heat contents in Table A3 Petroleum consumption and fuel ethanol.
 There are 42 U.S. gallons in a barrel.

 All of the above price data series are also available through EIA’s application programming interface (API); see petroleum prices.

 Other FAQs about Prices